What is paragraph 14a EnWG?

 It is therefore essential to holistically and pre-emptively optimize the use of grid infrastructure.
 If local lines are overloaded, this would result in power outages.
 This would jeapardize security of supply, a key pillar of the energy industry.
 In order to avoid delays in the connection of heat pumps and charging stations, experts consider emergency control by the distribution grid operator to be a sensible and necessary step.
 And this is where the new Section 14a of the Energy Industry Act (EnWG) comes in.

 Paragraph 14a has been effective since 01.01.2024, making it possible for grid operators to temporarily reduce the output of (but not turn off) controllable energy-consuming assets in the event of potential overloads.
 In return, consumers can benefit from a reduction in grid fees.
-Since the start of 2024, is it mandatory for all newly commissioned controllable energy-consuming assets.
+Since the start of 2024, it is mandatory for all newly commissioned controllable energy-consuming assets.
 At the same time, grid operators will be obliged to increase their participation through intervention and active control and to drive forward grid expansion in line with demand.
 They will also no longer be allowed to refuse or postpone the connection of these new assets due to insufficient grid capacity.
 A connection obligation now applies.

 What are controllable energy-consuming devices according to §14a EnWG?

 According to §14a EnWG, controllable energy-consuming assets are defined as tapping points in low-voltage networks that use power to run stationary electrical heating, water heating and/or space heating or space cooling, as well as non-public electric vehicle charging.
 This includes, for example, heat pumps, night storage heaters, air conditioning systems and batteries (both for residential storage or powering electric vehicles).
-In order words: energy systems with a nominal connected load of more than 4.2 kW.
+In other words: energy systems with a nominal connected load of more than 4.2 kW.
 If there are several heat pumps and air conditioning systems, these are combined mathematically in relation to their respective nominal connected load.

 Development of §14a EnWG